Particular/NServiceBus.AmazonSQS/README.md

  * Queues for a given test run are easily searchable by prefix in the SQS portal
  * The discriminator and qualifier at the end of the queue name are not interfered with
  * Queue names fit the 80 character limit imposed by SQS

+### Clean up scheduled task
+This repo has a [GitHub action](/actions/workflows/tests-cleanup.yml) that deletes stale AWS objects created when the tests run.
+It takes care of deleting S3 buckets older than 24 hours with the cli- prefix in the name.
+The same GitHub action code can be updated to delete any other AWS object created by the tests that fail to be deleted during the tests clean up phase.